ansys/pyensight/doc/source/calc_functions.rst

 ``PresDynam(any parts, density, velocity)``

-Computes a scalar variable which is Dynamic Pressure :math:`q`  defined as:
+Computes a scalar variable that is Dynamic Pressure :math:`q`.
+This function is defined as:

 :math:`q=\frac{\rho {V}^{2}}{2}`